mattymatty97/LTC_LobbyControl/README.md

 Differences to [ItemClippingFix](https://thunderstore.io/c/lethal-company/p/ViViKo/ItemClippingFix/)
 ------------------------
-This mod uses the same values from ItemClippingFix expanding on it by fixing also the rotation of Objects in a newly hosted game
+This mod uses the same values from ItemClippingFix but additionally:
+- fixes the rotation of Objects in a newly hosted game
+- fixes items clipping into the ground ( included modded ones )

 Differences to [MoreItems](https://thunderstore.io/c/lethal-company/p/Drakorle/MoreItems/)
 ------------------------